mahros-alqabasy/picoctf/README.md

 4. **Step 3: Install the Release**: Instructions for extracting and installing the release.
 5. **Step 4: Running picoCTF**: How to run the picoCTF instance after installation.
 6. **Troubleshooting**: Provides guidance for resolving common issues.

-This guide should be enough to explain how users can download the latest release from a GitHub repository and install it on their Linux machine.